It Won't Be Soon Before Long: Critical reception

 Initial critical response to It Won't Be Soon Before Long was positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 66, based on 14 reviews.

 AllMusic rated the album 4.5 stars out of 5, commenting that the production of the album "is so immaculate that it glistens".
 Billboard rated it 4.5 stars.
 This album was #32 on Rolling Stone's list of the Top 50 Albums of 2007.
+In 2017, Substream Magazine's Gabriel Aikins called the album "Still Maroon 5 at their best" a decade after its release.